Paulina100/Geometric-Algorithms/README.md

 [Project](/Projekt) - Delaunay Triangulation

 ## Authors
-Paulina Jędrychowska(Paulina100) \
+Paulina100 \
-Final project was done in collaboration with Oskar Simon(ossimon)
+Final project was done in collaboration with ossimon